PetrovicArmin/ecommerce-backend/README.md

 Keep in mind that above is logical representation of the system.
 Multiple brokers and replication factors make system much more different - implementation-wise, which means much more reliable and efficient system.

+## Task breakdown

+On [this link](https://etfunsa-my.sharepoint.com/:x:/g/personal/apetrovic1_etf_unsa_ba/ESI0qwYt4oJAuI480CoTUn4Bgk1uaw3atzhr2iDJs420-A?e=JJqiz0) you can find xlsx document with task breakdown.
+Vertically, it shows bigger tasks (from **database design** to **project documentation**).
+Horizontally, you can find my task breakdown to smaller tasks (subtasks).